Lorna-London/Lorna-London/README.md

 - 👋 Hi, I’m @Lorna-London
-- 👀 Interested in front-end development
+- 👀 Front-end developer
-- 🌱 Currently learning React and working on my portfolio
+- 🌱 Currently learning JavasScript, React and DSA
 - 💞️ Open to collaborating on a variety of projects